arcanistzed/scs/README.md

 ## TODO

-- Update package listing description
-- libRuler Integration for movement phase deferring
+- libRuler Integration for movement deferring until end of phase
-- Integrate with Combat Tracker Groups and use Combat Tracker (don't hide by default)
-- Add option to only show the App if there is an active combat